miguelangelooscardoso/markdown-cv/index.md

 Reseach fellow within the scope of the FCT project entitled “PORTUGAL at ISOLDE: Research in Isotope and Nuclear Physics of Materials and Radioactive Techniques (Ref.
 CERN / FIS-PAR / 0005/2017), funded by general public funds from FCT / MEC and when it is co-financed ERDF under the PT2020 Partnership Agreement, supervised by Dr. João Nuno Gonçalves.

-  Hexagonal and orthorhombic LuFeO$_3$ experimental structures, as well as Lu$_3$Fe$_5$O$_{12}$ experimental compound, were the targets of density of states and band structures calculations.
+&nbsp Hexagonal and orthorhombic LuFeO$_3$ experimental structures, as well as Lu$_3$Fe$_5$O$_{12}$ experimental compound, were the targets of density of states and band structures calculations.
 Besides calculations, hyperfine properties and techniques were objects of study.

 `October 2018
 January 2021`